2021 Serie A Odds Tracker

 Here are some more notes on major line moves throughout the year:

-Juventus have now won Italy’s top-flight league an incredible eight times in a row.
+Juventus have now won Italy’s top-flight league an incredible nine times in a row.

 The last time another team was able to win the Serie A title was back in 2011 when AC Milan was victorious.
 Inter Milan were champs in 2010.

 Recent Serie A Title Winners

 Juventus finished atop the table by the slimmest of margins in 2020, edging out Inter Milan by one point (83-82) and finishing five points ahead of both Atalanta and Lazio who each had 78 points.

 July 26: Sarri wins Juventus their 9th consecutive Serie A title 🏆

 August 8: Sarri sacked after Juventus are knocked out of the UCL ❌

 The goalscoring race also came down to the wire last season with Lazio’s Ciro Immobile winning the Capocannoniere award with 36 goals, ahead of Juve’s Cristiano Ronaldo who had 31.

 In an interview with CorSport, Ciro Immobile revealed his plans to stay at Lazio for the rest of his career, how it felt to finish above Ronaldo & what really happened to Lazio's season when lockdown hit 👇 pic.twitter.com/gGh799EQfb